Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 Tour duration

-A basic tour with the main attractions of Coba takes about 3 hours.
-But if you enjoy history, Mayan culture and/or archaeology, with 4 or 5 hours you will have more time to tour the city.
+A basic tour of the main attractions in Coba takes about 3 hours, but if you’re into history, Mayan culture, or archaeology, you’ll have more time to tour the city with 4 or 5 hours.

 Admission price